 Julia shares her tips for budding flower enthusiasts

-Seedlings are a great way to add colour to the garden, and annuals such as pansies, snapdragons, geraniums, nasturtiums and dahlias are inexpensive and easy to grow.
+What seedlings would you recommend to grow at home for flower assortments?Seedlings are a great way to add colour to the garden, and annuals such as pansies, snapdragons, geraniums, nasturtiums and dahlias are inexpensive and easy to grow.
 You must ensure you have rich, organic soil and a position in moderate to full sun that also receive a generous amount of irrigation or natural rainfall.
 Pansies and nasturtiums have the added bonus of being edible, and look beautiful frozen in blocks of ice for a summer soiree!
 Nasturtiums are brilliant as a ground cover and for someone looking for a quick garden with lots of green and pops of brilliance

-For flowers that lighten up a room you really want to concentrate on varieties that will last in the summer heat as well.
+What’s your go-to flower to lighten up a room?For flowers that lighten up a room you really want to concentrate on varieties that will last in the summer heat as well.
 My top picks are hot pink oriental lilies (although some people are put off by their perfume, you can buy ‘double’ varieties now too that aren’t as strong on the nose!)
 Sunflowers are definitely happy and bright, and look wonderful with rich foliage in a squat vase.
 The other flower that lasts beautifully and suits our tropical climate are orchids and you can get them in beautiful rich colours now – orange, pink, purple, magenta, a combination or one colour ‘en masse’ has a very modern, minimalist appeal and looks beautiful as a feature on a white stone bench top.
 Add one or two whimsical tropical leaves and you’re onto a winner!

-There are quite a few exotic and beautiful flowers suited to the Sunshine Coast.
+What’s an exotic flower someone could grow on the Sunshine Coast?There are quite a few exotic and beautiful flowers suited to the Sunshine Coast.
 My favourite would have to be the ginger plant.
 They are available in a variety of colours, shapes and bushy habits and are the best suited to our wet climate.
 Another popular trend at the moment is to bring your favourite plants inside ‘kokedama’ style.
 The Japanese art of surrounding little plants with moss and string – they can be hung from the ceiling or any form of ‘free-standing’ frame.
 Succulents are popular starter plants for this.